sciabarra/AgileSites/_includes/README.md

 ## Note: the project is not yet released.
 We are close but not yet there - please wait a few days.

-# Welcome to AgileSites 1.0
+# Welcome to AgileSites 1.0 (codename: Black Swan)

 Welcome to **AgileSites**, the Open Source framework for Agile development with Oracle WebCenter Sites (formerly Fatwire Content Server).